teamwrk/hillcss/docs/README.md

 ### 3.9 - [Text] Root Font-Size

-For REM calculation it is up to you to change the root `font-size` of your project.
-Hillcss has a Sass Pixel to Rem calculation function on Board.
+For REM calculation it is up to you to change the root `font-size` of your project. hillcss has a Sass Pixel to Rem calculation function on Board.

 * **Default** `16px`
 * **Type** Number